 Fox Chase Names Anthony J. Olszanski Director of Clinical Pharmacology for Phase I Clinical Trial Program

-PHILADELPHIA (November 9, 2009) – Anthony J. Olszanski, MD, RPh - Director, Clinical Pharmacology, Medical Oncology Melanoma Program, Medical Oncology; Senior Medical Advisor, Cancer Genome Institute; Director, Phase I Program, Clinical Trials, has joined Fox Chase Cancer Center as director of clinical pharmacology for the phase I clinical trial program.
+PHILADELPHIA (November 9, 2009) – Anthony J. Olszanski, MD, RPh - Co-Director, Cutaneous Oncology Program; Senior Medical Advisor, Cancer Genome Institute; Director, Phase I Program, Clinical Trials, has joined Fox Chase Cancer Center as director of clinical pharmacology for the phase I clinical trial program.
 At Fox Chase, Olszanski will provide care to patients who no longer respond to standard chemotherapy or for which few options exist.
 In addition, he will treat patients with gastrointestinal malignancies and melanoma.
 His main research interest focuses on early drug development, in an effort to discover new, more effective therapies for cancer patients.

 “When you step through the doors at Fox Chase, it is obvious that focusing on the patient is the top priority,” says Olszanski.
 “I am proud to be a member of this caring community, where oncology research and science is tailored and personalized for each patient.”